gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 ```

 **What is Destructor :**
 - It is an instance member function which is invoked automatically whenever an object is going to be destroyed.
-Meaning, a destructor is the last function that is going to be called before an object is destroyed.
+Meaning, a ==destructor is the last function that is going to be called before an object is destroyed.==
 - Destructor is also a special member function like `constructor`.
 Destructor destroys the class objects created by constructor.
 - Destructor has the same name as their class name preceded by a `tilde(~)` symbol
 - It is not possible to define more than one destructor.
 - The destructor is only one way to destroy the object create by constructor.
 Hence destructor can-not be overloaded.
-- Destructor neither requires any argument nor returns any value.
+- Destructor ==neither requires any argument nor returns any value.==
 - It is automatically called when object goes out of scope.
 - Destructor release memory space occupied by the objects created by constructor
 - In destructor, objects are destroyed in the reverse of an object creation.

-*Note:* If object is created by using `new` or the constructor uses `new` to allocate memory, which resides int the heap memory or the free store, the destructor should use `delete` to free the memory
+*Note:* ==If object is created by using `new`== or the constructor uses `new` to allocate memory, which resides int the heap memory or the free store, the ==destructor should use `delete` to free the memory==

 ---